chipperdrew/talkEdu/README.rst

 TODO:
 =============
-#) Load total comment count via AJAX also, thus accurate after comment deletion
 #) Change the "show_replies" link to prevent from reloading all comments
-#) Look into CACHING -- A production heroku DB will cache into RAM
 #) Learn EVERYTHING about Heroku
+#) Make "sort-by" button and post delete AJAXed -- move "pages" logic into AJAX?
 #) TEDDY - Add logo/picture at top of tab
-#) Make "sort-by" button and post delete AJAXed -- move "pages" logic into AJAX?
+#) TIME PERMITTING - Option to change email?
 #) TIME PERMITTING - Inherit models from django-registration so no need for entire registration app --- WILL TAKE TIME
 #) TIME PERMITTING - Upgrade Bootstrap? --- WILL TAKE TIME b/c not backwards compat
-#) TIME PERMITTING - Option to change email?
 #) TIME PERMITTING - Create a more personalized user page?
 #) TIME PERMITTING - Allow for social auth using django-allauth
 #) TIME PERMITTING - Adjust JS so on reply click, form is toggled on/off